Fawn Fire

-The Fawn Fire was a damaging wildfire near Redding, Shasta County, in the U.S. state of California in September and October 2021.
-Caused by a suspected act of arson in the evening of September 22, the fire began in mountains to the northeast of Redding and was driven by high winds the following day south and west into wildland-urban interface (WUI) neighborhoods.
-The fire ultimately destroyed 185 structures (including residences, commercial buildings, and outbuildings) and damaged 26.
-Three firefighters engaged in suppression of the fire were injured, but there were no recorded civilian injuries or fatalities.
-The fire cost more than $25 million to suppress and burned 8578 acre before being fully contained on October 2.
-A Palo Alto woman was arrested the day of its ignition and charged with starting the fire.
-As of 2024, legal proceedings were ongoing.
+The Fawn Fire was a destructive wildfire in Northern California's Shasta County, near Redding, in late September and early October 2021.
+The fire, which was caused by an alleged act of arson, ignited on September 22 in mountains to the northeast of Redding.
+High winds the following day drove the fire south and west into neighborhoods in the wildland–urban interface, where it destroyed 185 buildings and damaged 26 more.
+At least three firefighters were injured.
+The Fawn Fire cost more than $25 million to suppress and burned 8578 acre before being fully contained on October 2.
+A woman was arrested the day of the Fawn Fire's ignition and charged with starting the fire.
+As of 2024, legal proceedings remained ongoing.